Changissnz/nu_merchant_principal/README.md

 participant of any argument, although immutable traits do not guarantee constancy of those traits' effects.
-A rubric has a number of specific natural laws, probably not all of them , pertinent to it in its context of use.
+A rubric has a number of specific natural laws, probably not all of them, pertinent to it in its context of use.
 A user of a rubric in use may be able to control all of the natural laws pertaining to it.
 In these cases, the two constituent labels on the argument's effects directly correspond to the exclusive relations between the rubric's users.
+The category of an argument's mutability is also complicated, in its lone state.
+If the label for mutability of an argument in its lone state is known, knowledge of this is expected before the argument's engagement with forces not of the argument's possessor.
+The possessor's knowledge of this label also presumes them to be aware of what constituents in their argument are not guaranteed to conserve their form in their practical existence.